 FBI Director Patel testifies on Capitol Hill amid questions over his leadership

-FBI Director Kash Patel is testifying before senators Tuesday morning as he faces growing questions about his ability to lead the nation's premier law enforcement agency.

-Patel's appearance before the Senate Judiciary Committee was put on the books weeks ago, but comes at a delicate time for the director, who is a loyalist of President Trump but has no experience leading an organization like the FBI.
+"I'm not going anywhere," he said.
+"If you want to criticize my 16 years of service, please bring it on."

-In just the past week, he has come under criticism for his social media posts and actions during the manhunt for the man who killed conservative activist Charlie Kirk.
+In recent days, he has received pushback for his social media posts and actions during the manhunt for the shooter who killed Kirk.
 He's also been sued by three former senior FBI officials who allege that he fired them for improper political reasons.

+While Republican lawmakers largely praised Patel's work, Democrats were quick to highlight what they see as recent missteps as examples of why they say that he is unfit to lead the FBI.

+Sen. Dick Durbin, the top Democrat on the committee, argued that with Patel at the helm, "the result of that incompetence is staggering."

 Patel, who was confirmed as FBI director in February by a 51-49 vote, appears to enjoy — at least for now — the backing of Trump, who over the weekend expressed support for him.